thebucur/2025-12-comenzi-lbb/LOCAL_TESTING.md

 ### "Prisma client not generated"
 - Run `npm run prisma:generate` in `backend` directory

+### "Mobile QR code doesn't work"
+- Make sure Vite is running (frontend dev server)
+- Set your local network IP using one of the methods above
+- Ensure your mobile device is on the same Wi-Fi network
+- Try accessing `http://YOUR_IP:3000` directly on your mobile browser first

 ## 📚 Additional Resources

 - See `SETUP_LOCAL.md` for detailed setup instructions